gravitational/teleport/docs/4.1/quickstart__archive.md

 you apply static or dynamic labels to your nodes.
 As the cluster grows and nodes assume different roles, labels will help to find the right node quickly.

 Let's see labels in action.
-Stop Teleport `ctrl-c` on the node we just added and restart it with the following command:
+Stop Teleport on the node we just added (by pressing ctrl+c) and restart it.

 ```bash
 $ sudo teleport start --roles=node --auth-server=10.0.10.1 --nodename=db --labels "location=virginia,arch=[1h:/bin/uname -m]"